Sailor Moon S

-One of the controversies surrounding Sailor Moon S is in the romantic-lesbian relationship of Sailor Uranus and Sailor Neptune, who are subtly depicted as romantic lovers, although this is never mentioned directly.
+One of the controversies surrounding Sailor Moon S is in the lesbian relationship of Sailor Uranus and Sailor Neptune, who are implicitly depicted as romantic lovers, although this is never mentioned directly.
 Takeuchi has openly admitted they are a romantic couple, and their voice actresses were instructed to play the characters "as if they are a married romantic couple."
 However, because of differing cultural standards, most countries outside Japan, excluding Greece, Germany, Spain, and Mexico, have censored the relationship.
 In the Cloverway/Optimum English version, this subtext was altered, and Neptune and Uranus were portrayed as biological cousins instead of being in a romantic relationship with each other.
 The Viz/Studiopolis English version preserves the subtext of the original material.

-In the 1995 favorite episode polls for Animage, "Death of Uranus and Neptune!?
-Talismans Appear" came in first place, "The Bond of Destiny!
-The Distant Days of Uranus" came in eighth place, and "The Labyrinth of Water!
-Ami the Targeted" came in ninth place.
+In the 1995 favorite episode polls for Animage, "The Death of Uranus and Neptune: The Talismans Appear" came in first place, "The Bond of Destiny: Uranus' Distant Past" came in eighth place, and "The Labyrinth of Water: Ami Targeted" came in ninth place.
 The following year, "A Bright Shooting Star!
 Saturn, and the Messiah" came in fifteenth place.

-Three pieces of theme music used: one opening theme and two ending themes.
+Three pieces of theme music were used: one opening theme and two ending themes.
 The opening theme, an updated version of "Moonlight Densetsu" is performed by Moon Lips.
 The first ending theme, used for the first two episodes, is "Otome no Policy" performed by Yoko Ishida.
 The second ending theme, used for the remainder of the season, is "Tuxedo Mirage" performed by Peach Hips, a group consisting of voice actresses Kotono Mitsuishi, Michie Tomizawa, Aya Hisakawa, Emi Shinohara and Rika Fukami.
 Cloverway used the English-language version of "Moonlight Densetsu" first commissioned for DiC Entertainment's dub of the first season and R for their adaptation.